PotPlayer offers a lot of customization when it comes to subtitles. Some of these include:

 The list goes on and on.
 An additional feature that I haven’t included above is its ability to extract, or rather, save subtitles that are already in a video file.
 This works on all video formats that support subtitles and that PotPlayer can open such as MP4, AVI, MKV, DVD/VOB etc.

-This is however strictly for embedded subtitle formats and not those that are hardcoded (“burnt”) onto the video.
-I’m not sure if those are even possible to extract.
+This is however strictly for embedded subtitle formats and not those that are hard-coded (“burnt”) onto the video.

-Of course you can always use a program purposefully built for this sort of task such as MKVToolNix or Subtitle Edit but this is much quicker assuming you already use the player.
+Of course, you can always use a program purposefully built for this sort of task such as Subtitle Edit, but this is much quicker assuming you already use the player.

 As an added bonus, the subtitle extraction can also double up as a subtitle converter as you can save the extracted subtitle in a format different to its original.